 MA in Organizational Leadership

-The Master of Arts in Organizational Leadership prepares leaders by deepening their Christian faith and its integration into their day-to-day leadership roles, and through the development of critical thinking and leadership skills needed in the complex nonprofit/NGO sector today.
-Our leaders have developed their capacity for service in the international NGO, US nonprofit, church, healthcare, education and public administration areas.
-Our courses are designed to address the particular needs of these sectors and our practitioner-faculty bring their expertise and deep understanding of the realities of these sectors to the physical and virtual classroom.
+The Master of Arts in Organizational Leadership prepares leaders by deepening their Christian faith and its integration into their day-to-day leadership roles, and by expanding their critical thinking and leadership skills.
+Our leaders have developed their capacity for service in the international NGO, US nonprofit, church, healthcare, education, and public administration areas.
+Our practitioner-faculty bring expertise and deep understanding of the realities of these sectors to the physical and virtual classroom.

 - Social Entrepreneurship Track